hudatariq20/Ello/README.md

-# Ello – Voice-First Productivity Assistant 🎙️
+# Ello – Voice-First Productivity Assistant for Parents and Care-givers.🎙️

 A new Flutter project.